Get answers to frequently asked questions.

 Monthly service fees include standard in-home equipment.
 The equipment will provide the needed connectivity, firewall and Wi-Fi.

-We are including up to 1,000 feet from the street of installation and beyond that there will be a $1 per foot charge which can be paid in installments.
+During our initial buildout, we are waiving the long driveway fees (some restrictions apply).
+After the initial build out we are including up to 1,000 feet from the street of installation.
+Beyond that there will be a $1 per foot charge which can be paid in installments.

 Yes, since there is no existing cable on the property, we will need to run a new line on the property.